nginxinc/nginx-amplify-doc/amplify-guide.md

  4. The NGINX is started with an absolute path.
 Currently the agent **can't** detect NGINX instances launched with a relative path (e.g. "./nginx").
  5. The [user ID that the agent and the NGINX run as](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#overriding-the-effective-user-id), can use *ps(1)* to see all system processes.
 If *ps(1)* is restricted for non-privileged users, the agent won't be able to find and properly detect the NGINX master process.
  6. stub_status is [properly set up](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-nginx-for-amplify-metric-collection) in your NGINX configuration.
+ 7. stub_status module is included in the NGINX build.
+This can be checked with `nginx -V`.
- 7. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) configured in NGINX config).
+ 8. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) configured in NGINX config).
+ 9. **All** configuration files are readable by the agent's user ID.
- 8. Extra [configuration steps](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) have been performed as required for the additional metrics to be collected.
+ 10. Extra [configuration steps have been performed as required](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) for the additional metrics to be collected.
- 9. The system DNS resolver is properly configured, and `receiver.amplify.nginx.com` can be successfully resolved.
+ 11. The system DNS resolver is properly configured, and `receiver.amplify.nginx.com` can be successfully resolved.
- 10. Oubound TLS/SSL from the system to `receiver.amplify.nginx.com` is not restricted.
+ 12. Oubound TLS/SSL from the system to `receiver.amplify.nginx.com` is not restricted.
 This can be checked with *curl(1)*.
- 11. *selinux(8)*, *apparmor(7)* or [grsecurity](https://grsecurity.net) are not interfering.
+ 13. *selinux(8)*, *apparmor(7)* or [grsecurity](https://grsecurity.net) are not interfering.
 E.g. for *selinux(8)* check `/etc/selinux/config`, try `setenforce 0` temporarily and see if it improves the situation for certain metrics.
 Some VPS providers use hardened Linux kernels that may restrict metric collection.

 ### Amplify Agent Source Code